jangxx/justiny-detector/README.md

 [optional] Set the loglevel (See the [loglevel docs](https://www.npmjs.com/package/loglevel) for allowed values) (Default: `"error"`)
 - `RECHECK_DELAY`
 [optional] Number of seconds after which a video is queried again if no comment could be found the last time.
 (Default: 604800)
+- `TRACKING_CODE_FILE`
+[optional] Specify the path of a file containing some additional text/code to be included in the header.
+The path can either be absolute, or relative to the *views/* directory.

 After you have set your environment variables install the `knex` cli: